 "Pastor Z," as his church warmly called him, saw the boy.
-He rummaged around in the Work and Witness truck until he found a first-aid kit.
+He rummaged around in the Nazarene Mission Team truck until he found a first-aid kit.
 As the other men started to work on the building, he began cleaning out the wound, bandaging it properly so that healing could take place.

 Word spread quickly in that rural area.
 "Pastor Z" became "Nurse Z." He cleaned old, infected wounds.
 He stanched infections and dispensed aspirins.
 Most of it was simple first-aid work.
 Still, to those rural Haitians, Rev. Zollinhoffer was a miracle healer.

 The rest of the team put together a metal church building.
 That was a real Kingdom victory.
 A new altar was built to give sinners a place to ask forgiveness.
-Those tin walls and roof would soon ring with shouts of joy and praise.
-Over to one side of the building site the Kingdom struck back in another way.
+Those sheet metal walls and roof would soon ring with shouts of joy and praise.
+Over to one side of the building site, the Kingdom struck back in another way.
 There, under the shade of a mango tree, the lame began to walk again, and the sick found healing.

 In Haiti, it's the children who suffer most from health and nutritional problems.
 Malnutrition is most devastating to children under five years of age.
 At that crucial age, long-term malnutrition causes irreparable damage, including irreversible mental retardation.